 *Note: The Change of Degree Application was formerly called the Change of Degree Audit.
 The acronym is still CODA.

 All entering engineering freshmen are classified as "Engineering First-Year" (EFY) students with no direct acceptance into degree-granting programs.
-Upon completion of five required courses, students will have the opportunity to "CODA," which is now used to describe a student's Change of Degree Audit.
+Upon completion of specified required courses, students will have the opportunity to "CODA," which is now used to describe a student's Change of Degree Audit.
 When students are eligible to CODA, they officially request to join a degree program.

 Students begin the CODA process, steps to officially joining a professional degree program, by compiling an Engineering Success Score (ESS) based solely on their performance in the following six pre-engineering Success courses:

 - PY 205 - Physics for Engineers and Scientists I

 - PY 206 - Physics for Engineers and Scientists I Laboratory

 - CH 101 - Chemistry - A Molecular Science